 Take a look at this signs of dementia infographic because it gives you some insight as to how the disease will progress and will help you to determine what steps you need to take in caring for your family member.

-In addition, this article will highlight some of the tips to spotting early signs of dementia in your elderly family members.
+In addition, this article will highlight some tips for spotting the early signs of dementia in your elderly family members.

 All of us sometimes find it hard to communicate our feelings and desires to people we like or express our views at a new place of work, but this is because we are not familiar with the environment or a little bit afraid.
 This is not the same with dementia.